-Insynergy Products Inc. (the "Company") was incorporated in the State of Nevada on January 26, 2010.
-The Company was organized to engage in Direct Response marketing that has the ability to take a product from the drawing board to the ultimate consumer via sales through television, Internet and retail.
+Insynergy Products Inc. (the "Company") was organized to engage in Direct Response Marketing that has the ability to take a product from the drawing board to the ultimate consumer via sales through television, Internet and retail.
 At December 31, 2012 the Company was deemed to have exited the development stage as it has begun planned principle operations.